Tahini: Palestine

 In the Gaza Strip, a rust-colored variety known as "red tahina" is served in addition to ordinary tahina.
 It is achieved by a different and lengthier process of roasting the sesame seeds, and has a more intense taste.
 Red tahina is used in sumagiyya (lamb with chard and sumac) and salads native to the falaḥeen from the surrounding villages, as well as southern Gaza.

 In the West Bank city of Nablus, tahina is mixed with qizḥa paste to make "black tahina", used in baking.
 It is distinct from the "black tahini" made from black sesame seeds.

 It is also commonly sweetened with grape syrup and eaten with pita bread.

 Turkey

-In Turkey, tahini (tahin) is mixed with pekmez to make tahin-pekmez, which is often served as a breakfast item or after meals as a sweet dip for breads.
+In Turkey, tahini is mixed with pekmez to make tahin-pekmez, which is often served as a breakfast item or after meals as a sweet dip for breads.